mmenegoz/Snow_cover_analysis/README.md

 We compute climatology, trends of snow cover over mountainous areas with the SNOW-CCI data.

 First tests over the Alps, working on missing values.
-Martin Ménégoz
+Martin Ménégoz: Alpine_snow_CCI.ipynb

+Analysis with data over the Alps and HMA: Snow_mountain_trends.ipynb

 ##############
 SNOW-CCI Data: